Skip to main content

 • Schema references follow the kind:name@source format described in the CLI reference.
 Example:

-webstir add-route accounts --params-schema zod:AccountParams@src/shared/contracts/accounts.ts --response-schema zod:AccountList@src/shared/contracts/accounts.ts
+webstir add-route accounts --workspace "$PWD" --params-schema zod:AccountParams@src/shared/contracts/accounts.ts --response-schema zod:AccountList@src/shared/contracts/accounts.ts

 Wire the handler